-ARP is, generally speaking, insecure, this is because there is no authentication of received ARP replies, this means anyone can forge an ARP reply, and thus insert false information on nodes ARP tables.
-ARP is a stateless protocol, it does relate received ARP replies with sent ARP requests, this means any ARP reply a node receives is copied to the ARP table whether or not the node has requested it.
+ARP is, generally speaking, insecure, this is because there's no authentication of received ARP replies, this means anyone can forge an ARP reply, and thus insert false information on nodes' ARP tables.
+Also, ARP is a stateless protocol, it doesn't relate received ARP replies with sent ARP requests, this means any ARP reply is copied to the ARP table, whether or not the node has requested it.